wootencl/apidocs-v4/source/includes/_enrollment.md

-subscriber.middle_name | The middle name for the subscriber. subscriber.primary_communication_number | The primary communication number for the subscriber. subscriber.primary_communication_type | The type of primary communication above. subscriber.secondary_communication_number | The primary communication number for the subscriber. subscriber.secondary_communication_type | The type of primary communication above. subscriber.ssn | The social security number for the subscriber. subscriber.substance_abuse | Does the subscriber have a problem with substance abuse?
-True or False. subscriber.suffix | The suffix for the subscriber.
-(Optional) subscriber.tobacco_use | Does the subscriber use tobacco?
+subscriber.middle_name | The middle name for the subscriber. subscriber.primary_communication_number | The primary communication number for the subscriber. subscriber.primary_communication_type | The type of primary communication above. subscriber.secondary_communication_number | The secondary communication number for the subscriber. subscriber.secondary_communication_type | The type of secondary communication above.
+(Optional) subscriber.ssn | The social security number for the subscriber. subscriber.substance_abuse | Does the subscriber have a problem with substance abuse?
+True or False. subscriber.suffix | The suffix for the subscriber. subscriber.tobacco_use | Does the subscriber use tobacco?
 True or False. trading_partner_id | Unique id for the intended trading partner, as specified by the Trading Partners endpoint.